Phonographia Endnotes

 Watch Trailer for "They Shall Not Grow Old" (Courtesy Warner Bros.
 Pictures)

-NOTES: All other citations, credits and references for sheet music, records, advertisements and other ephemera are within the article.
-All uncredited ephemera or catalogued items (i.e., PM-XXXX or FPXXXX) are from the collection of Doug Boilesen and Friends of the Phonograph or are part of the Public Domain.
+NOTES: All citations, credits and references not identified (e.g., sheet music, records, advertisements and other ephemera) are believed to be part of the Public Domain.
+All items identified as PM-XXXX or FPXXXX are from the collection of Doug Boilesen and Friends of the Phonograph.

 A special thanks to David Giovannoni who made some modifications to i78s.org so that links to record titles go directly to that record without requiring an account or log-on.
 Access to other recordings from the David Giovannoni Collection at i78s.org require a user account (free) and I encourage you to sign-up as this is a great resource for listening to early recordings.